justmeloic/from-first-principles/services/ai/README.md

 This service provides a comprehensive AI platform with two main components:

-### 🤖 Chat API Service
+### 🤖 Agent Service

-A FastAPI-based backend that powers intelligent chat functionality with:
+A FastAPI-based backend that hosts an agent with the following functionalities:

 - **Multi-Model Support**: Choose between Google Gemini models or local Ollama models
 - **Session Management**: Persistent conversation history across multiple interactions